CodeYourFuture/curriculum/content/portfolio/blocks/break-it-down/index.md

 ⏰ Time 20 mins

 1. Choose one user story
-1. In pairs or otherwise, start to come up with acceptance criteria.
+1. In pairs, come up with acceptance criteria.
 Decide on scenario-oriented or rule-oriented acceptance criteria.

 {{</note>}}